pr-lgtm/VOYAGEAI_AGENT/README.md

-# VOYAGEAI_AGENT
-VoyageAI – Your Personal Travel Concierge Agent  VoyageAI is a multi-agent, LLM-powered travel assistant that plans trips end-to-end based on user preferences.
-Enter your destination, budget, and travel dates — and VoyageAI will generate real-time flight options, hotel recommendations, and a personalized itinerary.

 # VoyageAI – Multi-Agent Travel Concierge Assistant
 VoyageAI is an AI-powered multi-agent concierge assistant that automates end-to-end travel planning.
 Designed for the **Concierge Agent Track** of the Google x Kaggle Generative AI Capstone Challenge, VoyageAI helps users plan personalized trips by generating flight options, hotel stays, and day-by-day itineraries based on user preferences.